How to Survive a Toxic Workplace (When You Can’t Quit)

 Highlight specific challenges and suggest small, realistic adjustments that would help (e.g., fewer projects, more flexibility, clear deadlines).

-If you’re not sure how to bring this up, ChatGPT (or a career coach like me) can help you script the conversation (more on that later!).
+If you’re not sure how to bring this up, ChatGPT (or a career coach like me) can help you script the conversation (more on that later!)
+For now, remember that it’s OK to tell your boss things they won’t be happy to hear.
+That’s what leads to growth.

 Even if quitting isn’t an option right now, you can still start building your next chapter.
 Stop waiting for the “perfect time” or the magical moment when you feel 100% ready—it likely won’t come.
 Instead, take action today.